igdatc/igdatc.github.io/_posts/events/2017-07-12-ColecoVisonZaxxon.md

 He is now retired and is exploring his passions of independent scholarship (physics, math & history) as well as game design.

 David has two grown children, Martha and Henry, lives in Minneapolis with his wife, Rose, and two chickens, St. Joan of Arc and Charlotte Corday.

+#### Story Time With Zachary Johnson

+Pull up a beanbag and roast some fish-shaped cheese crackers on the fire of the stage lights... it is time for Story Time with stories!
+Zach Johnson has returned from adventures abroad and domestic bringing tales of games like you've never heard nor played before.
+For approximately 30 minutes, there will be pictures and ramblings about A Maze. / Berlin, JS Conf EU, Signal Conf, Play Date Game Show, and the Electronic Entertainment Expo.
+Oh, also E3, too.